kristapsdz/openrsync/README.md

 Regular files are handled as follows, and constitute the main focus of the rsync algorithm.
+First, the file is checked to see if it's up to date.
+This happens if the file size and last modification time are the same.
+If so, no update is requested from the sender.
-First, the receiver examines each file in blocks of a fixed size.
+Otherwise, the receiver examines each file in blocks of a fixed size.
 (The terminal block may have less than that, if the file size is not divisible by the block size.)
 If the file is empty or does not exist, it will have zero blocks.